Vintage Kitchen Colors Straight out of Grandma’s House

 You can dip your toes into the waters of 1970s nostalgia without going full-on avocado.
 Just try these recipes!

 Candy-like shades of color were very trendy in kitchens of the 1950s.
 Pink was the favorite color of then-First Lady Mamie Eisenhower who wore it often, and it became a popular shade for home decor as well.
+Find out why the Property Brothers would love a colorful appliance, too!

 Red is a color that keeps coming back in vogue.
 In the ’50s, diners were everywhere and home kitchens copied their iconic red and white decor.
 Later, in the ’70s, Poppy Red was introduced alongside other natural tones.
 And today, dark red details in white kitchens create a homey, farmhouse kitchen look.